 A G703 row's dollars come from the cost-coded supplier invoices and tracked labour already sitting in your project ledger, grouped by the Schedule of Values line that each cost code rolls up to.
 Once that SOV-to-cost-code mapping is set at project setup, columns C through J populate mechanically from the job-cost ledger.
 Work completed this period (Column E), materials presently stored (Column F), and retainage (Column J) each have their own derivation rules — and getting those rules right line by line is what separates a pay app you finish in an afternoon from one that consumes the better part of a week.

-Most of the existing material online on the AIA G702/G703 pay application walks the form column by column and assumes the data is already there.
-The work of actually building the data — extracting the dollars from supplier invoices, getting them on the right cost codes, and rolling them up to the right SOV lines — sits upstream of the form and gets very little written treatment.
-This article is about that upstream.
-If your monthly job is to build AIA G703 continuation sheet from supplier invoices and a job-cost ledger rather than to fill in numbers someone else has already produced, this is the layer of the workflow you actually live in.
+Most material online on the AIA G702/G703 pay application walks the form column by column and assumes the data is already there.
+The harder work is upstream: extracting dollars from supplier invoices, coding them to the right job and cost code, and rolling them up to the right SOV lines.
+If your monthly job is to build a G703 continuation sheet from supplier invoices and a job-cost ledger, rather than fill in numbers someone else already produced, this is the workflow layer you actually live in.

 The SOV-to-cost-code mapping that makes every pay app mechanical

-The single setup decision that determines whether every subsequent pay app is mechanical or manual is the mapping between the project's Schedule of Values lines and the project's cost codes.
-Build that mapping once at project setup and every subsequent monthly rollup is mechanical addition.
-Skip it and rebuild the logic at every billing cycle, and every pay app is manual reconciliation.
-The cost of skipping is paid in compounding hours across the project's life — and worse, in inconsistent SOV-line-to-cost-code logic that the GC's project accountant catches as month-over-month percent-complete jumps that don't match work in place.
+The setup decision that determines whether each pay app is a rollup or a reconciliation is the mapping between the project's Schedule of Values lines and the project's cost codes.
+Build that mapping once at project setup and each monthly rollup is addition.
+Skip it and the controller rebuilds the logic every billing cycle, with inconsistent SOV-line-to-cost-code decisions that the GC's project accountant sees as unexplained percent-complete jumps.

 The shape of the mapping is one-to-many.
 Each SOV line gathers one or more cost codes.
 The common pattern is that an SOV line is broader than any individual cost code, and several cost codes roll up into it.
 Take a concrete electrical example.
 The GC-approved SOV carries a single line called "Lighting Fixtures."
 Your internal cost-code structure breaks lighting into three CSI MasterFormat divisions: 26 51 00 (Interior Lighting), 26 56 00 (Exterior Lighting), and 26 55 00 (Special Purpose Lighting).
 At project setup, all three cost codes are mapped to the same SOV line.
 From then on, any cost-coded supplier invoice that lands on 26 51 00, 26 55 00, or 26 56 00 routes automatically to the "Lighting Fixtures" line of G703 when you build the rollup.
 That one decision, made once, removes the question every month of which cost codes belong to which SOV line for the lighting scope.

-The setup workflow itself is straightforward.
-At bid handoff, you have two source documents.
-The estimator's cost-code structure exists as a list of cost codes — often AGC bid-day codes or CSI MasterFormat divisions — that the bid was built against.
-The GC-approved SOV exists as a separate document, usually negotiated with the GC and the architect during the schedule-of-values approval process.
-The project accountant builds a mapping table that ties each cost code to exactly one SOV line.
+At bid handoff, the project accountant has two source documents: the estimator's cost-code structure and the GC-approved SOV.
+The mapping table ties each cost code to exactly one SOV line.
 Each cost code has one SOV destination; each SOV line gathers one or more cost codes.
-The discipline is that this mapping is maintained, not rebuilt — when approved change orders later add new cost codes and new SOV lines, the new entries are added to the table; the rest stays put.
+When approved change orders later add new cost codes and SOV lines, the new entries are added to the table; the rest stays put.

 The disagreement case is worth naming honestly.
 Most of the time the SOV granularity is broader than the cost-code granularity, and the rollup is many-to-one — that is the default for specialty subs whose internal cost codes track scope at a finer level than the contract SOV bothers to.
 The harder case is the reverse: the SOV granularity is finer than what your cost codes capture.
 This happens when the GC mandates SOV detail you did not estimate to — for instance, the SOV breaks "Branch Conduit" out into "Floors 1-3", "Floors 4-7", and "Floors 8-10" but your cost code is one undifferentiated branch-conduit code across the building.
 You then have two options: split the cost-code totals proportionally each pay app (defensible if takeoff data backs the proportions) or push back during SOV review and ask the GC to consolidate the lines.
 Both happen in practice; pick the one that produces less recurring reconciliation pain.